Documentation of Moor, Yerisiam, Yaur, and Umar

 In the collection, 13 hours of Moor recordings are transcribed; 3.5 hours of Yerisiam recordings are transcribed; 73 minutes of Yaur recordings are transcribed; and 2 minutes of Umar recordings are transcribed.
 Most transcriptions are translated into Indonesian; some are translated into English.
 Transcriptions were done with ELAN.

-The data for this deposit was collected during the doctoral research of David Kamholz, the principal investigator.
+The data for this collection was collected during the doctoral research of David Kamholz, the principal investigator.
 Field trips were undertaken in 2008, 2009, 2010, 2011, and 2013.
 The 2008-2010 trips focused on documentation of Moor in the village of Mambor.
 During the 2010 trip, David and Harald Hammarström conducted a survey of southwest Cenderawasih Bay, including visits to the villages of Sima (language: Yerisiam), Yaur (language: Yaur), and Goni (language: Umar).
 The 2011 and 2013 trips focused on the documentation of these three languages, working with speakers in the city of Nabire.

 The 2010-2013 trips included visits to the Center for Endangered Language Documentation (CELD) in Manokwari.
 In 2010, Zakeus Manuaron went to CELD and transcribed Moor recordings with the assistance of Jinny Makabori.
 In 2011, Yonatan Yoweni went to CELD and transcribed Yerisiam and Yaur recordings with the assistance of Ruth Rumbiak.
 In 2013, Herman Marariampi went to CELD and transcribed Yerisiam recordings with the assistance of Yuli Rumwaropen.